eyan75/marsRover/README.md

 Hello and thanks for looking at the code.

-This project was built using gradle.
-If you do not have gradle, you can find insturctions to install it here:
+This project was built using gradle (v.6.2.1).
+If you do not have gradle, you can find instructions to install it here:

 https://gradle.org/install/